-With the outbreak of coronavirus (COVID-19) sweeping across the UK and the rest of the world, a lot of misinformation and fake news about coronavirus and how it can be spread is circulating online.
+With coronavirus (COVID-19) still a part of our lives in the UK and the rest of the world, a lot of misinformation and fake news about coronavirus and how it can be spread is circulating online.
 Some believe that wearing glasses instead of contact lenses will lower their chances of contracting the virus, but this isn’t true.
 Contact lens wearers are not more at risk of catching coronavirus than those who wear glasses.

 What is coronavirus (COVID-19)?